grdi-amr/vmr-bioinformatics-pipeline-nf/README.md

 ## Usage

 Clone this pipeline into a working directory.
+### Slurm compatibility

+The pipeline is compatible with slurm, that is needed when used at PHAC/Waffles server.
+Just add the "-c path/to/vmr-bioinformatics-pipeline-nf/nextflow_slurm.config"" parameter.

 ### Download databases